brunocontrino/DOSCHEDA_APP/Application/README.md

-# Application under Review
+# Application under Review in Bioconductor
-## The application will be uploaded to this folder once the submission process has been completed
+## You can use our server version here https://doscheda.shinyapps.io/doscheda/
+## The code is also available under Application/app.R